shower/shower/packages/core/README.md

 Сross-browser presentation template.

 * Open [pepelsbey.github.com/shower/en.htm](http://pepelsbey.github.com/shower/en.htm)
-* Press any slide to enter presentation mode
+* Click any slide to enter presentation mode
-* Press arrow keys to navigate
+* Use arrow keys to navigate
 * Press `Esc` to exit presentation mode

 Or use just a keyboard to navigate: